AI Vendor Risk Assessment: Vendor Claim Is Not Evidence

-A practical evidence guide for reviewing AI vendors before procurement, renewal, or audit preparation.
+A practical evidence gap guide for reviewing AI vendors before procurement, renewal, or audit preparation.

 Most teams already have vendor questionnaires.
-They ask about security, data protection, subprocessors, incident response, SOC 2, business continuity, privacy terms, and access control.
+They ask about security, privacy, subprocessors, SOC 2, access control, incident response, data retention, and contractual terms.

 That is useful.

-A vendor answer may sound polished and still not be reviewable evidence.
+A vendor can answer every question and still leave the buyer without reviewable evidence.

 Did the vendor answer?